32 High School Recommendation Letter Samples

 Resume

-The student’s resume is preferred even if the student does not have any work experience.
+The student’s resume is preferred, even if the student does not have any work experience.
 However, mentioning the activities and accomplishments that the student has done can be sufficient.

-How to Write the Letter of Recommendation
+How to Write a Letter of Recommendation

 Section 1: Introduction

-The letter of recommendation will start by listing the information regarding both; the teacher recommending the student and the company or the college that the student is applying in.
-The required information is in this order:
+It will start by listing the information regarding both the teacher recommending the student and the company or college that the student is applying to.

 The information of the recommender